The Abramson Cancer Center of the University of Pennsylvania

 This question and answer was part of the OncoLink Brown Bag Chat Series.
 View the entire Focus on Gynecologic Cancers transcript.

-Apr 25, 2015 - Levels of human papillomavirus-18 (HPV-18) DNA in cervical tissue are only associated with the severity of cervical cytology in women who do not go on to develop a precursor to cervical cancer, according to a report published in the Feb.
-4 issue of the Journal of the National Cancer Institute.
+May 25, 2015 - Levels of human papillomavirus-18 (HPV-18) DNA in cervical tissue are only associated with the severity of cervical cytology in women who do not go on to develop a precursor to cervical cancer, according to a report published in the Feb.
+4 issue of the

 Mar 5, 2012